On the development and analysis of coupled surface-subsurface models of catchments. Part 3. Analytical solutions and scaling laws: Short-time asymptotics

 \subsection{Groundwater rise and propagation of the seepage zone}

 Having derived certain analytical properties of the steady-state configuration, $H_0(x; \, \rho_0)$ (used as an initial condition), we can now study the short-time behaviour of the system as the rain input is set to $\rho$.
-As argued at the start of \cref{sec:asymptotic_analysis_high_rho0}, this is a good approximation for typical rainfall of realistic duration.
+As argued at the start of \cref{sec:asymptotic_analysis_high_rho0}, this is a good approximation, \editt{when the rainfall duration is much shorter than the characteristic time of the groundwater transfer to the channel}.

 As shown in \cref{app:groundwater_outer_derivation}, the outer solution outside the seepage zone~\eqref{eq:dHdt_unsaturated_zone} can be expanded into a regular series expansion in powers of time $t$: